Table of Contents Show

 4. Ring of Fire by Johnny Cash

 How much more “campfirey” can it get than singing Ring of Fire?
 Not much!
 This song screams, “sing me around a bonfire.”
 It also has easy to remember, repetitive lyrics so everyone can join in on the chorus.

 5. Wagon Wheel by Old Crow Medicine Show

 When it comes to classic campfire songs, Wagon Wheel is another classic country campfire song.
 The tune is catchy, and you won’t be able to help but sing or hum along.
-Wagon Wheel also brings in some other instruments, so if you’ve got a banjo, this song is your time to shine at the bonfire!
+Wagon Wheel also brings in some other instruments, so if you’ve got a banjo, this folk song is your time to shine at the bonfire!

 6. Hey Jude by The Beatles